ast-hugger/fabulae/text/pressurised.md

 'Imagine it, Mr. Pennington!
 Clean, silent, instantaneous!
 The galvanic impulse travels through wire as thought travels through the mind—without friction, without combustion, without the perpetual anxiety of maintaining proper boiler pressure!'

-He has made a few preliminary attempts at constructing such a device, and has shown me diagrams of bewildering complexity involving batteries, coils, and something he calls "resistance gates" that would serve the same function as the steam valves in his original design.
+He has made a few preliminary attempts at constructing such a device, and has shown me diagrams of bewildering complexity involving batteries, coils, and something he calls "conductor gates" that would serve the same function as the steam valves in his original design.
 But he laments that the galvanic technology of the present age is far behind that of steam.

 'The principles are sound,' he assured me, his spectacles glinting with reflected enthusiasm, 'but the practical implementation eludes us.
 We lack voltaic cells that will hold their charge, lines that will not waste the current, and commutators that will answer without delay or irritable sparking.
 Perhaps in fifty years, Mr. Pennington.
 Perhaps in a hundred.
 Someone will build it, I am certain—but I fear it will not be me.'